 Personally we like to serve it on the rocks to open it up a little and enjoy it as an aperitif or dessert wine.
-Once again you might find this product floating around bars and restaurants around the island, and it's also available for purchase online here.
+Once again you might find this product floating around bars and restaurants around the island.

 Once again from the Hondi Ju winery comes ‘Guigam’, a table strength brandy distilled from Jeju citrus.
 Soju has somewhat turned distillation on its head in Korea.
 When we think of distilled spirits, we think of whiskey, vodka or gin which hovers between the 35 – 50% ABV range.
 But even though soju is a distilled spirit, these days it’s most often consumed at an ABV closer to 17 – 25%.

 And that is where Guigam sits.
 Although not technically a soju, it’s designed to be a light, refreshing option in the table strength soju category.
 And that it is!
 It’s actually a wonderfully smooth and fragrant spirit, with an unmistakable citrus flavour.
 Guigam is great just on its own, on the rocks or in a cocktail.